 Using Chapter 13 Bankruptcy to Repay Criminal Restitution

 Under the bankruptcy code and the precedence set by a 1986 US Supreme Court Ruling (Kelly v.
 Robinson, 479 U.S. 36), bankruptcy cannot discharge criminal restitution payments.
 However, you can pay them over time in a Chapter 13 bankruptcy.

 But there are few things that debtors need to know about criminal restitution payments in bankruptcy:

-- Since there is a clear precedence set for not discharging criminal restitution payments in bankruptcy, a debtor would not be able to discharge the balance of the restitution amount at the end of the Chapter 13 bankruptcy plan.
-For example, if a debtor owed $40,000 in criminal restitution payments and only paid $30,000 by the time they ended their Chapter 13 bankruptcy repayment plan, they would still owe the $10,000.
+- There is a clear precedence set for not discharging criminal restitution payments in bankruptcy.
+Therefore, a debtor would not be able to discharge the balance of the restitution amount at the end of the Chapter 13 bankruptcy plan.
+For example, let’s say a debtor owed $40,000 in criminal restitution payments.
+But they only paid $30,000 by the time they ended their Chapter 13 bankruptcy repayment plan.
+They would still owe the $10,000.

-- A debtor with criminal restitution payments may still benefit from bankruptcy because they may be able to discharge other debts such as credit card debt.
+- A debtor with criminal restitution payments may still benefit from bankruptcy.
+This is because they may be able to discharge other debts such as credit card debt.
 The discharging of other debt could feasibly free up more income so that they can make payments on their undischargeable debt.

-- In the case of a Chapter 13 bankruptcy, the repayment period could give the debtor an opportunity to pay most of the criminal restitution debt overtime while working hard to increase their income and better position themselves financially before their Chapter 13 bankruptcy case ends.
+- In the case of a Chapter 13 bankruptcy, the repayment period could give the debtor an opportunity to pay most of the criminal restitution debt overtime.
+This is while they are working hard to increase their income and better position themselves financially before their Chapter 13 bankruptcy case ends.

-Debtors who have criminal restitution payment obligations should speak with a bankruptcy attorney to find out how bankruptcy could benefit them.
+If you have criminal restitution payment obligations, speak with a bankruptcy attorney to find out how bankruptcy could benefit you.
 If you would like to see how bankruptcy can benefit your situation feel free to contact us today to set up a free consultation.